zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 Not in.
 Ready.

 [APZ 74.10] (#apz74 .10) {#apz74 .10 .ref .apz} "Jewelery without association
-Not sticking.”
-“Sunsattana” is' Sunsattana 'as the lust was constipated NAMI.
+Not sticking."
+"Sunsattana" is' Sunsattana 'as the lust was constipated NAMI.
 And if the malice was constipated.
 Constipated because the brains were constipated NAMI.
 (3-4) 1 should be applied to the place where the term is held.

 Since the twisting was disenchanted because they were disenchanted because they were dismantled Convenient.
 There are two notions of 'not association'.
 Cravings Optics are also fixed.
-Changes to “impoverished” instead of “motherhood” (2-6) 1 (ii) (iii) shall be applied.
+Changes to "impoverished" instead of "motherhood" (2-6) 1 (ii) (iii) shall be applied.
 This is the point of view.
 Cravings The imperceptions are imperceptible, and the eye does not breathe, and the ear does not breathe Without breathing the nose and breathing the tongue, without inhaling the body, without inhaling the heart